hackerchai/qiniu-campus-slide/slides.md

 - Yisheng Chai: Golang&Rust Backend Developer, I've built [Zeabur](https://zeabur.com) which is a cloud native deployment platform, [Casbin-rs](https://github.com/casbin/casbin-rs) rust implementation of [Casbin](https://casbin.org) which is an efficient open-source access control library in Go.
 I write golang for work and rust for fun.
 You can get in touch with me on [hackerchai.com](https://hackerchai.com)
 <br>
 <br>
-- Yingjie Zhao: TO BE FILLED
+- Yingjie Zhao: Golang&Java Backend Developer, At Qiniu, I encountered Go for the first time, and I look forward to improving and doing better.
 <br>
 <br>